lsst-dm/dm_ccarchiver/doc/developer-guide/developer-guide.rst

 The primary services that the CCArchiver interacts with are the Forwarder (dm_Forwarder) and the ComCam Controller.
 The Forwarder retrieves and assembles images.
-The ComCam Controller presents where files should be deposited and stages files where the Data Backbone (DBB) and the ComCam Observatory Operations Data Service (OODS) can act on them.
+The ComCam Controller presents where files should be deposited and stages files where the `Data Backbone https://dmtn-122.lsst.io` (DBB) and the ComCam `Observatory Operations Data Service https://github.com/lsst-dm/ctrl_oods` (OODS) can act on them.
 These services communicate to each other using RabbitMQ.
 A Redis database is also used to advertise service availablity and service health.

 The archiver begins in the STANDBY state.
 When it receives a START command, it transitions to the DISABLED state.
 This causes the CCArchiver to attempt to pair with an available Forwarder service through a Redis database.
 It also establishes connections to a RabbitMQ server.
-After the archiver receives an ENABLE SAL command, it is ready to receive messages.
+After the archiver is brought to the ENABLED state, it is ready to receive messages.

 When the "startIntegration" message is received, the CCArchiver sends a message to the ComCam Controller, informing it that a new archive image will arrive soon.
 In the controller’s response is the target directory for where the image is supposed to be deposited by the forwarder.
-This target directory changes over time.
+This target directory changes over time because it incorporates the current date.
 The target directory is then sent in a message to the Forwarder, which sends back an acknowledgment that the message was received.

 When the "endReadout" message is received, the CCArchiver sends the message to the Forwarder, which sends back an acknowledgment that the message was